 Giant papillary conjunctivitis

-- This reddish eye normally affects both eyes and often harm soft contact lens wearers.
+- This reddish eye normally affects both eyes and often harms soft contact lens wearers.

-- This state may cause contact lens intolerance, itching, a heavy discharge, tearing and red bumps on the bottom of the eyelids.
+- This state may cause contact lens intolerance, itching, heavy discharge, tearing, and red bumps on the bottom of the eyelids.

-A doctor can diagnose conjunctivitis by examining the symptoms and asking some questions related to eye itching, redness, swelling etc. Treatment for irritant and allergic conjunctivitis is separate from that for an infection.
+A doctor can diagnose conjunctivitis by examining the symptoms and asking some questions related to eye itching, redness, swelling etc. Treatment for irritant and allergic conjunctivitis is separate from that of an infection.